openHPI/TeachingTeamGuidelines/docs/features/platform.md

 In addition, the MOOC platform is also very modular and highly configurable.
 The previously mentioned points are therefore not mandatory for a successful course.

-To date there have been four nearly identical instances of the HPI MOOC platform operating on the same technical infrastructure (private cloud):
+To date there have been several instances of the HPI MOOC platform, operating on the same technical infrastructure (private on-premise cloud):

 * **openHPI**: Europe‘s first MOOC platform.
 In September 2012, the platform was launched with Prof. Hasso Plattner’s course “In-Memory Data Management.”
 The contents of HPI’s English and German MOOCs are created by the institute’s own professors and the scientific staff at HPI.

 * **openSAP**: The first enterprise MOOC platform worldwide.
-Since May 2013, SAP has been providing online courses for professionals via its own platform.
-These courses are primarily on SAP software topics.
-Participation is also free of charge and open to everyone.
+Since May 2013, SAP had provided online courses for professionals via its own platform.
+These courses were primarily on SAP software topics.
+Participation was also free of charge and open to everyone.

-* **mooc.house**: The white label platform for businesses, organizations and individuals.
-Here everyone, who wants to disseminate interesting learning offers can become a course provider themselves and rely on the proven platform infrastructure.
-Among others, the Charité Berlin offers courses at mooc.house, but also the National Academy of Science and Engineering (acatech) has its own channel there.
+* **mooc.house**: A white label platform for businesses, organizations, and individuals.
+Here everyone, who wanted to disseminate interesting learning offers could become a course provider themselves and use the proven platform infrastructure.
+Among others, the Charité Berlin offered courses at mooc.house, and also the National Academy of Science and Engineering (acatech) had its own channel.

 * **OpenWHO**: The platform of the World Health Organization (WHO).
 The WHO uses the platform to inform and train its staff, the on-site medical teams, and the affected population in the event of the outbreak of an epidemic.